sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-emp/cp-aibus-dox-data-api-emp.md

 When enrichment data has been uploaded and fits to a certain prediction it is added to the results from the **GET /document/jobs/{`id`}** endpoint.

 > Enrichment data is refreshed automatically every 4 hours.
 It might take up to 4 hours until the enrichment data prediction is available in the response.
+If the enrichment data prediction is NOT available in the response in your first try, perform again (some hours later) steps 4 and 5.
+Do not perform steps 7 and 8 before you see the enrichment data prediction in the response in step 5.

 1. Expand the **GET /document/jobs/{`id`}** endpoint.